I-Am-Crumbles/Home_lab_projects/README.md

-# Home_lab_projects
+# Vulnerable_Box_Writeups
-Projects related to the set up and use of my home lab, basically where I will pile everything that's not a scripting project(Those can be found here https://github.com/I-Am-Crumbles/Coding-Scripting_projects) or material related to a specific project.

-Detailed descriptions of hardware and software set up.

-Demonstrations of Cybersecurity Red and Blue Team skill sets

-Such as but not limited to Vulnerable box write ups, log analysis, vulnerability scans, kali linux tools, system hardening, and other exploits
+Detailed Writeups related to all of my attempts at cracking vulnerable boxes.

+Google Docs links will contain a version of the writeup with screenshots.